mokcoo/carousel/README.md

     ]
 }
 ```
-then if we want to update that those two SliderItems, we can first call the /carousel/list to check the id of this slider, then use that slider and the data which contains the updated information with this json
+then if we want to update that those two SliderItems, we can first call the /carousel/list to check the id of this slider, then use that slider's id along with the data which contains the updated information with this json,if success it will return the updated json.
+Like below.
 ```json
 {
     "data":[